If there’s one positive thing coming out of the COVID-19 crisis, it is that we put our health first again.

-Personally, I hope a very long time.
+Personally, I hope for a very long time.
 Imagine a world where health, happiness, and well-being rule.

 Still, I refuse to believe that Covid-19 will just blow over.
 Our lives have been turned upside down, we have been shaken up, we have felt anxiety & stress, and we have all developed our most positive inner person.

-In the work environment, leaders now have a unique opportunity to create healthier workplaces and to promote employee well-being.
+In the work environment, leaders now have a unique opportunity to create healthier workplaces and promote employee wellbeing.

 I’m not necessarily talking about vast and expensive corporate health programs, including progressive wellness tech, AI, and digital solutions integrated with your health insurance.
-Many positive impacts on work-life balance, stress management, and climate can be obtained with optimal integration of your work from home policy into your workplace management.
-Remote work contributes to a better work-life balance and offers more time for focus work, while it reduces stress and commuting time.
+Many positive impacts on work-life balance, stress management, and climate can be obtained with optimal integration of your work-from-home policy into your workplace management.
+Remote work contributes to a better work-life balance and offers more time for focused work, while it reduces stress and commuting time.
 An excellent workplace will satisfy our need for social interaction, brainstorming, and creative teamwork.

 It’s actually my own company’s mission to help companies improve their workplace environment and employee experience.

 Companies that – prior to the outbreak – did not yet provide working from home to their employees, should now make this a priority.
 Companies that already did, should think about expanding their policy.